Blueberry Muffins

 How to Make Homemade Blueberry Muffins

-- Cover the bowl with a towel and allow the batter to rest for 15 minutes.
-Preheat the oven to 425ºF.
+Let batter rest.
+Cover the bowl with a towel and allow the batter to rest for 15 minutes.
+During this time, preheat the oven to 425ºF.

 Bakery style muffins are known for their domed tops.
 Plus who doesn’t love them?
 I used a few techniques to help “lift” these muffins so they would have domed tops.